Jouddeken/graduation-project/docs/research-questions/preferred-way-of-creating-content.md

 - Wizard
 - Structured format

 In the end I combined the wizard with the structured format to make a create-sprint flow where the user focusses on one input at the time, with the least amount of steps needed to be taken.
+This solution was [tested](../design/ux-user-tests.md) with multiple people at MOBGEN, and overall they were enthusiastic about it and how it worked.
+Most of them thought it was very intuitive and clear what was expected from them.

+I also added the little dots at the top of the screen to indicate the number of steps the user has taken, and how many are still left.

 ### What information is needed to create a sprint and how do you visually request this from the user?
-Together with the facilitators at MOBGEN and the Product owner of Enso, Yoav, we made a list of the information that was needed to create a sprint.
+Together with the facilitators at MOBGEN, the designers, Lan and Alejandro and the Product owner of Enso, Yoav, we made a list of the information that was needed to create a sprint.
 The list of values we needed was:

 | Value | Required |
 | :-- | :-- |